View Edward Whalen's Obituary on citizensvoice.com and share memories

 Born in Wilkes-Barre on March 15, 1944, Ned was the eldest of five children of the late Dr. and Mrs. Edward M. Whalen Sr.

 Ned attended Scranton Preparatory School and graduated from E.L.
 Meyers High School in 1962.
-He received a bachelor's degree in history from LaSalle College, Philadelphia, in 1966, and an master's degree in history from the University of Scranton.
+He received a bachelor's degree in history from LaSalle College, Philadelphia, in 1966, and a master's degree in history from the University of Scranton.
 Ned enjoyed many years teaching United States and World History at Coughlin High School, retiring in 2002.
-He was a member of St. Ignatius of Loyola Church, Kingston, and their Holy Name Society.
-Ned was also past president of the Wilkes-Barre Friendly Sons of St. Patrick (1985) as well as having been named their Man of the Year (1994).
+He was a member of St. Ignatius of Loyola Church in Kingston and their Holy Name Society.
+Ned was also past president of Wilkes-Barre Friendly Sons of St. Patrick (1985) as well as having been named their Man of the Year (1994).

 Ned was a lover of life, people and fun, a quality that was evident in several areas.
 A dedicated teacher, he took great delight in bringing the details of history to life for his students at Coughlin.
 He was also a lifelong sportsman who loved the thrill of competition, either as a participant or as a spectator.
 He enjoyed decades as a successful tennis player, winning many trophies in local tournaments.
 He loved basketball, playing in various leagues throughout Wyoming Valley and even abroad, where he starred on a Swiss basketball team during his year of study at the University of Fribourg in Switzerland.
 In later years, Ned pursued the game of golf, a sport in which he admittedly did not excel, but so enjoyed because of the laughter and friendships it afforded him.
 He was a member of Irem Country Club and spent countless hours on their beautiful course, as well as playing at many other venues, both locally and in Myrtle Beach, S.C.
 As well, he loved the role of fan, rooting on his favorite teams, including Notre Dame, Pitt, the Philadelphia Eagles and the Pittsburgh Steelers.
 Ned also had a love for travel.
 From his college days and onward, he was involved in a trip of some kind to various countries.
 His love of history and his innate curiosity about other cultures drove him to see most of the European continent, as well as China.
 However, as a typical Wyoming Valley Irish-American, he loved visiting Ireland and enjoyed countless trips there, mostly organized by fellow travelers, Kevin Boylan or Mary McKenna.
 Nothing made Ned happier than having a drink with family or friends, shooting the breeze somewhere, whether in a pub in Galway or in our own American Legion 644 in Swoyersville.